-Today, I want to show you something new, different yet familiar, if you’ve been a reader of mine.
+Today, I want to show you something new, different yet familiar, if you’ve been my reader.
 It’s my digital garden.
-Let’s see what it is, why and where the idea came from.
+So let’s see what it is, why and where the idea came from.

 What is a digital garden, actually?

 A digital garden is a place on the web where you’ll find all kinds of digital bits of information more or less related to each other.
-Like a real garden, a digital garden is something that grows and changes over time.
+Like a natural garden, a digital garden is something that grows and changes over time.
 It’s never completely done.
-And just like a real garden, a digital garden needs some nurturing, or it will slowly die.
+And just like a natural garden, a digital garden needs some nurturing, or it will slowly die.

 “A growing number of people are creating individualized, creative sites that eschew the one-size-fits-all look and feel of social media.”

 My motivation to create a digital garden comes from the desire to be an open blogger.
 By that, I mean not only to put out a meta-index of my previously published pieces but also to expose a behind the scene look of what’s coming and other miscellaneous tidbits surrounding my life as a blogger.

 It’s about being transparent with my readers so they see the fruit of my relentless work and get a better view of where my published pieces came from.
 It’s different from https://numericcitizen.io where I expose the things that make my blogger workflow, but it is close to its purpose: being transparent, open.
 This makes me think of this: working with the garage door up.